-- b) Eave The projecting lower edges of a roof overhanging the walls of a building. - c) Establishment A separate and distinct use, business, enterprise, institution or organization occupying space within a building. - d) Façade The substantially vertical exterior surface of a building or structure exposed to public view. - e) Master Signage Plan A written and graphic document, submitted during the Site Plan process and reviewed by the Design Review Committee that portrays a coordinated signage scheme for all signs for a building that contains two or more establishments, or a multi-tenant development.
+- b) Eave The projecting lower edges of a roof overhanging the walls of a building. - c) Establishment A separate and distinct use, business, enterprise, institution or organization occupying space within a building. - façade The substantially vertical exterior surface of a building or structure exposed to public view. - e) Master Signage Plan A written and graphic document, submitted during the Site Plan process and reviewed by the Design Review Committee that portrays a coordinated signage scheme for all signs for a building that contains two or more establishments, or a multi-tenant development.
 A Master Signage Plan shall address sign type, design, location, dimensions, surface area, materials, and lighting. - f) Multi-Tenant Development A group of two or more establishments located in one or more buildings on one or more lots of land under single or multiple ownership, that is designed, planned, constructed or managed as a single entity, with customer and employee parking provided on-site.
 This includes but is not limited to what is commonly understood and recognized to be a shopping center, office park, or industrial park. - g) Parapet A low wall or railing that extends above the roof. - h) Roof The primary outside protective covering of the top of a building.
 This includes but is not limited to hip, gable, flat, gambrel, mansard, and shed roof types.
 Roof shall also mean the exterior protective covering affixed to the top of all other elements projecting from a building façade or its roof including but not limited to porches, dormers or other similar appurtenances. - i) Sign Any object, design, device, display or structure intended for public view from outside a building, used by a private or public entity to identify, announce, advertise or direct attention to any place or location, object, business, institution, organization, profession, merchandise, product, activity, service, event, person, idea or statement, or to communicate information of any kind to the public by any means including words, letters, figures, designs, pictures, symbols, fixtures, colors, and illumination.
 Sign shall mean and include any permanent or temporary structure, models, objects, banners, pennants, insignias, trade flags, or other representations that are on a public way or on private property within public view from a public or private street, way or parking area.
-Any exterior structural surface that is internally or indirectly illuminated or decorated with gaseous tubes or other lights is considered to be a Sign. - j) Sign Height The shortest vertical distance from grade at sign structure base to the top of the sign structure. - k) Sign Structure All physical components of and related to a sign including the base, supports, framing elements and detailing, but not including the sign face. - 1) Sign Surface Area/Sign Face - (1) The sign surface area/sign face shall be considered to be that of the smallest single rectangle as measured with vertical and horizontal lines, enclosing the entire graphic display area of a sign including but not limited to all lettering and wording, all accompanying designs, logos or symbols, and the extreme limits thereof of the accompanying background or mounting panel that is attached to the building or structure.
-(Revised November 19, 2007) - (2) In calculating the sign surface area, there shall be no deductions for open space or other irregularities between letters and designs, symbols and logos.
-For a freestanding sign, all open spaces between individual sign panels shall be included in calculating the sign surface area/sign face. - (3) All faces of a multi-faced sign shall be counted in computing a sign's total sign surface area.
+Any exterior structural surface that is internally or indirectly illuminated or decorated with gaseous tubes or other lights is considered to be a Sign.
+The use or arrangement of any two (2) or more of a business's readily recognized and generally understood non-neutral or non-achromatic corporate colors as a decorative feature on the exterior of the building or structure which the business uses for its operation, including but not limited to awnings, bands of striping, and roofs, such that the colors comprise 30% or more of the building's surface area.